I'm Starting to Worry About This Black Box of Doom: Publication history

+The hardback and e-book editions were published in the United States by St. Martin's Press on September 24, 2024.
+The audiobook was narrated by Ari Fliakos and published by Macmillan Audio.
+A paperback edition was published in the United Kingdom by Titan Books.

 Reception

-Luiz H. C.'s review for Bloody Disgusting called the novel a departure from Pargin's earlier work, mixing dark humour with social commentary.
-He wrote that it engages with fears about online conspiracies, incel uprisings, and the psychological effects of constant connectivity, and noted that some philosophical passages read as heavy-handed.
-He added that, despite a reduced emphasis on cosmic horror, the book retains Pargin's wit and reflective tone, and he rated it four stars out of five.
+Luiz H. C., writing for Bloody Disgusting, described the novel as a departure from Pargin's earlier work, with a greater focus on social commentary than cosmic horror.
+The review said the novel addressed fears about online conspiracies, incel violence, and constant connectivity, while noting that some philosophical passages were heavy-handed.
+The reviewer gave the novel four out of five stars.

-Publishers Weekly described the book as a "strident and timely" adventure that combines dark humour with satire, comparing it to the work of Kurt Vonnegut and Douglas Adams.
-The review said the novel addresses the anxieties and disconnection of digital life in a chaotic narrative that still offers a measure of hope, calling it a "raucous roller-coaster ride."
+Publishers Weekly described the novel as a "strident and timely" adventure that combines dark humour and satire, comparing it to the work of Kurt Vonnegut and Douglas Adams.
+The review said the book concerns the anxieties and disconnection of digital life, and called it a "raucous roller-coaster ride".

-Kirkus Reviews praised the ensemble and fast pace, and singled out the relationship between Abbott and Ether, describing their exchanges as both entertaining and introspective.
+Kirkus Reviews praised the ensemble cast and pacing, and described the exchanges between Abbott and Ether as both entertaining and introspective.